durffy/UMLHero/Design/UserStories.md

 so that: I can narrow down specific requirements for a project

 AS a: Designer
+I want: Mark a requirement as resolved so that: I can track the progress on requirements

+AS a: Designer
 I want: Create requirements
 so that: requirements can be tracked for a project